outware/Rxy/README.md

 }
 ```

 Yep, that's right.
-It looks exactly the same as using `BaseMock`.
-The only difference is that if the mock generates an error, Xcode will place it in this code instead of the unit test.
+It looks exactly the same as using a `BaseMock`.
+The only difference is when executing, if an error is generated it will be placed on the `mockFunction(…)` line in the mock instead of the unit test.

-But you can change that too. `mockFunction(…)` has two arguments which tell it the file and line where you want errors to be placed (Take a look at the `BaseMock` code and you'll see how it uses those arguments).
-So you set these arguments to some location that makes more sense if you like.
+But you can change that too. `mockFunction(…)` has two arguments which tell it the file and line where you want errors to be placed (Take a look at the `BaseMock` code and you'll see how easy it can be done).
+So if you if you know where you want to errors to occur, just set these two arguments.

 ## Unit Testing

-Now that we have the mocks in order, let's look at how we can slim down the tests.
-As with the mocking, let's look at how Rxy can improve your unit test code.
-Again we'll start with how it was done and work towards using Rxy.
+Now let's look at how we can slim down your unit tests.
+Again we'll start with how it's commonly done and then show how Rxy can make life easier.

-When testing RxSwift code developers often start by using __`subscribe(…)`__ to execute their Rx code.
-Excluding the surrounding test framework code (XCTest or Quick), here's a typical example:
+When testing RxSwift code developers often start by using __`subscribe(…)`__ to execute the functions.
+Excluding the surrounding test framework (XCTest or Quick), here's a typical example:

 ```swift
 let mockHTTPClient = MockHTTPClient()